reactjs/hi.react.dev/content/docs/components-and-props.md

 It accepts `author` (an object), `text` (a string), and `date` (a date) as props, and describes a comment on a social media website.

-This component can be tricky to change because of all the nesting, and it is also hard to reuse individual parts of it.
-Let's extract a few components from it.
+This रेंडरस can be tricky to change because of all the nesting, and it is also hard to reuse individual parts of it.
+Let's extract a few कौम्पोनॅन्टस from it.

 First, we will extract `Avatar`: